roman-serhiienko/WinFormsCryptApp/README.md

 Application uses .NET library "System.Security.Cryptography" for cryptotransform initiation.

-it is possible to choose Block Chaining Mode (default is CBC), Key Size (default is 256 bits for default CBC-mode)
+it is possible to choose Block Chaining Mode (default is CBC), Key Size (default is 256 bits).

 ## Prerequisites & Installing
 The application can be run on Windows 10, Windows 7, Windows XP with .NET runtime installed.